GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 * The casting time is reduced by 1 action.
 * The range is increased by 1 yard.
 * The item last an additional half-minute.
-* You may produce an addtional item.
+* You may produce an additional item.

-**Critical Failure**: The ice shatters, inflicting a piercing attack aginst you with a bonus equal to the tier of the spell for the purpose of determining if it is a critical hit.
+**Critical Failure**: The ice shatters, inflicting a piercing attack against you with a bonus equal to the tier of the spell for the purpose of determining if it is a critical hit.

 ### D (17